 Jana has additional advanced training in herbal medicine.
 In 2021, she became certified through the White Pine Graduate Mentorship program following three years of vigorous study in diagnostics and herbal medicine.

 Prepared and custom (granule) formulas are available.
 Please reach out if you would like to schedule a consultation.

-According to Chinese medicine, all things in the world are divided according to the elements of water, wood, fire, earth and metal.
+According to East Asian Medicine, all things in the world are divided according to the elements of water, wood, fire, earth and metal.
 In our body, these 5 elements represent the 5 major organs – kidneys, liver, heart, stomach and lungs – all of which are essential for survival.
 Usually, one of these organs is stronger than the others.
 This is reflected in the personality, behavior and habits of each one of us.
 Usually when you are strong in one element, you need to build or support the other elements in order to find the balance.
 One of the best ways to create balance in the body is to eat foods that match all five food tastes – salty, sour, bitter, sweet or spicy.